What Is VAR in Soccer?

-For this reason, another official, respectively the VAR, comes into play to either confirm a play call or overturn it.
+For this reason, the VAR comes into play to either confirm a play call or overturn it.

-On the field, there are multiple cameras that record what happens during the soccer game, showing the images on monitors.
+On the field, multiple cameras record what happens during the soccer game.
+There are different video angles to the game.

 This allows the referee to zoom in on certain scenes or slow them down to notice potential errors of judgment on the field.